 But to be honest, there’s something so satisfying about when it comes together and you’re using your hands.
 And less washing up – hooray!

-What you will need however is a 9″ square baking tin – here’s the one I use.
-Apart from that, you’ll just need a little baking paper too!
+You’ll just need a 9″ square baking tin – here’s the one I use.
+Apart from that, a little baking paper too!

-In short… yes!
-And I wouldn’t advise attempting any of my recipes without them.
-One of the worst things you can do in any baking recipe is alter the quantities by mistake or on purpose.
+In short… yes, yes and yes!
+And I wouldn’t advise attempting any my recipes without them.

 I can definitely understand the need to reduce sugar in our foods, but this is one of the recipes where I wouldn’t advise it at all!